MackRoe/LearningGo/README.md

 - year.go
 - avgWt.go

+The second two are within the warmup1 folder.

 ## How to Run

 - Navigate to the directory to which you want to save the repo